Kaltura Live Room: using tools (1)

 - Checking the box in front of ‘Show alerts on webcams’ will show an icon when someone is not actively watching the Live Room (as shown below).

 - Checking the box in front of ‘Show alerts in participants list’ will give a similar icon but then behind the users name that is not paying attention in the participants list.

 This option in the settings menu is very important.
 This allows you to swap between two class modes (which can be done live!
 So you can switch from a webinar to a virtual classroom after your information sharing session ends and a forum starts).

-- Virtual Classroom: This option allows you have up to 25 active participants in your live classroom with video and audio and additional active participants with audio only. this allows for interactive sessions where everyone has a say where you have less to manage.
+- Virtual Classroom: This option allows you have up to 25 active participants in your live classroom with video and audio.
+This allows for interactive sessions where everyone has a say where you have less to manage.

 - Webinar: With the ‘Webinar’ option your class is aimed towards sending information rather than interacting (which is the case for most classes).
 Once you want to add another speaker to the mix you can manually grant them this access and still have an interactive element to the session.

 When in ‘Virtual Classroom’ mode a person can’t be made live when there are already 25 people set on live.
 In this case you would have to turn someone off of ‘live’ and then turn the other person on to ‘live’!

 Our recommendation is to always start your Live Room in webinar mode.
 This will result in a smoother overall experience as the room has less resources required to transmit to the participants.
 Only use the ‘Virtual classroom’ mode when you are going to have an active interactive live session from the get go.